 Prior to LCMedia, Bill worked for seven years for ABC News 20/20, World News Tonight and Nightline, where he produced investigative reports.
 His work, and that of LCMedia, has been honored with a Guggenheim Fellowship; a George Foster Peabody Award for Excellence in Broadcasting, TV and radio's highest honor; a Media Award from the United Nations; nine National Headliner Awards; four Gracie Awards from American Women in Radio and Television; and five Unity Awards in Media from Lincoln University of Missouri for coverage of minority issues.

-Bill has written on politics, health issues and the media for such publications as The Nation, Newsday, Village Voice, Entertainment Weekly, TV Guide, 7 Days, Health, Medical Tribune, and Channels.
+Bill has written on politics, health issues and the media for such publications as The New York Times, Boston Globe, The Nation, Newsday, and the Village Voice.
 His feature articles appeared in The Sunday New York Daily News business section.
 Bill's 1992 investigative report for the Village Voice, "The Secret Battle for the NEA," received a National Headliner Award, and Bill's news photography has appeared on the front page of the New York Daily News and in the Baltimore Sun.